 Can strumming a tendon like a guitar string treat tendinitis?

-If you have tendonitis, or a closely related problem, you may be able to accelerate healing with a self-massage technique called “frictioning” or “deep friction massage.”1 The technique may be appropriate to use in cases of:
+If you have tendinitis, or a closely related problem, you may be able to accelerate healing with a self-massage technique called “frictioning” or “deep friction massage.”1 This has been a popular and widely used treatment method for decades now.2 Its efficacy is unproven and it is effectively still experimental,3 but it may be appropriate to use in cases of:

 Friction massage “scrubs” the fibres of the tendon, theoretically aiding recovery, and it doesn’t really have to be particularly “deep” (intense).
-If it works, the mechanism is probably just mild stimulation of natural tissue repair mechanisms.
-Friction massage is well worth trying, because it’s quite safe, basically free to experiment with, and makes a fair bit of sense even though it’s far from scientifically proven.2
+If it works, the mechanism is probably just mild stimulation of natural tissue repair processes.
+Friction massage is well worth trying, because it’s quite safe, basically free to experiment with, and makes some sense even though it’s far from proven medicine.4

 After many months of persistent discomfort and limited range of movement, and after my third cortisone shot for thumb tendinitis and still no relief, I went searching and found your article about friction massage.
 I began the friction massage, and now, three days later, the discomfort is almost entirely gone!
 I'll continue with this for a while and see if I can eliminate it altogether.
 In the meantime, I shall once again pick up my violin, and play a tune of thanks for you!